 For more than a century, the Edmonton Ski Club has helped Edmontonians hit the slopes in the heart of the city’s scenic river valley.
 In that time, the club has faced its fair share of uphill journeys — and not just those made easier by a tow rope.
-The Club, which first opened in 1911, was forced to close in 2017 due to operational challenges and mounting maintenance costs for its aging facilities.

 “This was really an opportunity for the club to refocus a bit.
-It allowed us to work with the greater community to diversify our services and better meet what people want and need,” he says.
+It allowed us to work with the greater community to diversify our services and better meet what people want and need,” he said.

 The Club’s central location offers users easy access to recreation in the heart of the city.
-When the Valley Line LRT opens, the nearest stop will be a mere 400m from the hill, meaning that a day on the slopes — whether in winter or summer — will just be a short train ride away.
+When the Valley Line LRT opens, the nearest stop will be a mere 400 metres from the hill, meaning that a day on the slopes — whether in winter or summer — will just be a short train ride away.

 The Club’s new energy has earned recent votes of confidence from both the Government of Canada and the City of Edmonton, as both levels of government committed to support a project to build a modern lodge replacing the old facility.
 So the Club, founded in 1911, will look forward to new skiers – and maybe even another budding Olympian – carving the hills.